How to Remove Japanese SEO Spam from your Website?

 When you visit any of these hacked pages, you might see a 404 not found page suggesting that the web page doesn’t exist.
 Be careful, the hacker may be using a technique called cloaking.
 Check for clocking by using the “Fetch as Google” tool in your Google Search Console.

-Fixing the Japanese SEO Spam Hack
+Fixing the Japanese SEO Spam/Keyword Hack

 1. Remove any newly created user accounts in the Search Console